looput/PixelLink.pytorch/README.md

 | ICDAR2015 | No | 81.2 | 75 | 78 | 5 | 1280*768 |

 ## TODO
-- [ ] Find the bug of low performance
+- [ ] Find the bug of performance issue.
 - [ ] Accomplish the code with better config file and more datasets